m1el/m1el.github.io/coding-sewer-tales/001-just-integrate-the-backend.md

 "We'll look into that.
 Meanwhile, continue working on the integration."
 \[unamused\] "😒"

-At this point, my main concern was that I'm a relatively new developer, so I don't even know if what I'm experiencing is *normal*.
+At this point, my main concern is that I'm a relatively new developer, so I don't even know if what I'm experiencing is *normal*.
 I can't really trash talk the existing code because I don't know what quality is *expected*, what is *allowed*, and how much people are going to listen to- or trust me.
 Talking to the developer didn't reassure me that the issues are even *understood*.
 Bringing up the issues with my direct manager didn't seem to yield any action.
 I didn't have any friends technical enough that I could consult them.